 In summary, agile project management and classic project management each have their advantages and disadvantages.
 While classic project management is particularly suitable when the requirements are clearly defined and a fixed schedule has to be adhered to, agile project management offers advantages when it comes to reacting flexibly to changes and finding innovative solutions.

 If you want to learn more about agile project management and the different agile methods, we recommend our "Scaled Agile Framework" page.
-Here you will find various SAFe courses, including our "SAFe Agile Software Engineering" course, which teaches you the basics of agile software development.
+Discover a range of SAFe training options here, including our course on "SAFe Agile Software Engineering."
+This particular course provides you with foundational knowledge in agile software development.